Gizyaschwann/leJos_EV3_Azimuth_Movement/README.md

 # Why I think this values are the best
 Because when other values give very big deviations.
 Integrator is 0, because even making it 0.01 it gave very strange movements - the more it became, the more zigzag movemenets I got.
-Proportional element reduce accuracy, it gives good results in diaposone 5-7, whereas diffrentiatoris good in the area of 20
+Proportional element reduce accuracy if it less or more than diaposone 5-7, whereas diffrentiator is good in the area of 20
 # Link to youtube video with robot movements

 https://www.youtube.com/watch?v=yeYtpwVxGRY